kitschpatrol/shared-config/packages/cspell-config/readme.md

 ## Notes

 This config includes a bunch of words I've happened to have needed to use.
 Your preferences will vary.

+CSpell is configured to automatically ignore files and paths in `.gitignore` (via `"useGitignore": true`).